Program Descriptions (updated August 13, 2021)

-The Canmore Skating Club expects to offer the following programs during the 2020-21 season:
+The Canmore Skating Club expects to offer the following programs during the 2021-22 season:

 CanSkate fees will be pro-rated for late registrations after the first session is completed until 14 days following the first session.
 These programs will be pro-rated for the missed sessions and an administrative fee of $25 will be applied.

 - STAR 1 to 3 Group - offers skaters who have achieved CanSkate badge 6 and advanced into the Skate Canada STARSkate program the opportunity to continue learning in a group environment.
-This is a fully coached program and each session includes 60 minutes on ice and 30 minutes off ice working on flexibility and jump technique.
+This is a fully coached program and during the Fall/Winter season, each session includes 60 minutes on ice and 30 minutes off ice working on flexibility and jump technique.
 We encourage all skaters in this program to also begin working additional ice time into their schedule for self-practice and hiring a Club coach for private or semi-private lessons.

 - STARSkate / CompetitiveSkate - for those who wish to continue developing their figure skating skills in a progressive and sequential manner.
 Skaters are responsible for hiring a club coach/es to help them set goals for their skating and further their skills.
-Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.
+Skaters have the opportunity to take Skate Canada Assessments through a nationally standardized system.
 Those who wish to challenge their figure skating skills and who show potential as competitive skaters can participate in the Competitive Skate program.
 Skate Canada suggests that STARSkate skaters skate 3–4 times per week.
 Competitive skaters may increase frequency 1-2 times more per week.

-Go to Fall/Winter Skating for 2020-21 schedule.
+Go to Fall/Winter 2021-22 for the basic schedule.